TypeFox/monaco-languageclient/README.md

 The example node package is located under the `monaco-languageclient/example` directory.
 All tasks below should be run from this directory.

 From CLI:
-- Run `npm install` and `npm run build` to install dependencies and build the example node package.
+- Run `yarn` and `yarn run build` to install dependencies and build the example node package.
-- Run `npm run start` to start the express server with the language server running in the same process.
+- Run `yarn run start` to start the express server with the language server running in the same process.
-- Run `npm run start:ext` to start the express server with language server running in the external process.
+- Run `yarn run start:ext` to start the express server with language server running in the external process.

 After staring the express server go to http://localhost:3000 to open the sample page.